 To the northeast of Asmara lies the Semienawi Bahri, or ‘Green Belt’ region of Eritrea.
 The area is more commonly known as Filfil and contains the last remnants of Eritrea’s once abundant tropical forest, home to an impressive array of birds and mammals.
 It is hard to imagine such dense forest exists in this region of Africa.
 The forest thrives on the vast, moist escarpment that links the highland plateau with the burning lowland plains.

-Keren is the capital of the Anseba province and the third largest city in Eritrea after Asmara and Massawa.
-It is a relaxed pretty town, famed for its quiet pace of life, colourful markets and ethnic diversity.
+Keren is the capital of the Anseba province and the third-largest city to see in Eritrea after Asmara and Massawa.
+It is a relaxed pretty town, famed for its quiet pace of life, colorful markets, and ethnic diversity.
 It forms the crossroads between several roads that branch out towards Nakfa, Agordat, and Asmara.
-The town rests in a bowl, the rim of which is formed by the formidable peaks of Lalemba, Ziban, Senkil, Felestaw, Itaber and Amba Mountains. things to see and do in Eritrea – Keren is visiting the famous Monday camel market.
+The town rests in a bowl, the rim of which is formed by the formidable peaks of Lalemba, Ziban, Senkil, Felestaw, Itaber, and Amba Mountains. things to see and do in Eritrea – Keren is visiting the famous Monday camel market.

 METERA AND SENAFE